MChiemelie/MChiemelie/README.md

 - 📩You can reach me via my email, **melikamchukwemelie@gmail.com** or any of my social media below.

-- 👨 Pronouns: He/His/Him
+- 👨 Pronouns: He/His/Him.

-- ⚡ Favourite Quote 💭: **Strenght Grows In Moments You Think You Can't Go On, But You Keep Going Anyway😉💪**
+- ⚡ My favourite Quote 💭: **Strenght Grows In Moments You Think You Can't Go On, But You Keep Going Anyway😉💪.**

 ----